StayHomeLabNet/Notemod-selfhosted/README.md

 If you prefer not to rely on third-party sites, you can also generate values locally, e.g.:
 - `openssl rand -hex 32`
+- *The term "SECRET" is merely decorative and is planned to be discontinued in the future.*

 ### 4. First-time initialization (one time only)
 Open your site in a browser to launch **Notemod-selfhosted**.